The Giving Account

 A hands-on approach often works best with children.
 “When your children are young, they can help pick up trash at the local beach or help build the new school playground,” suggests Remmer.
 “As they grow, you might reach out to the broader community, by chopping vegetables at a soup kitchen or spending weekends building a house in a low-income community.”

-These early volunteer experiences have a powerful impact on philanthropic interests later on, says Tim Walter, CEO for the Washington, D.C.-based Association of Small Foundations.
-"When we work with trustees in their early 20s who are starting to work on a family foundation's board, they have a picture in their minds of a time when they volunteered as young children," he says.
+These early volunteer experiences have a powerful impact on philanthropic interests later on, says Tim Walter, former CEO of Exponent Philanthropy.
+“When we work with trustees in their early 20s who are starting to work on a family foundation's board, they have a picture in their minds of a time when they volunteered as young children,” he says.

 Involving children in philanthropic activities is a rewarding way to pass on your deeply held personal values and to help prepare adult children to manage their future inheritance.
 Yet the demands of daily life can make it difficult to find the time to hold a conversation about giving.

 “You may have the best intentions to talk about philanthropy over a holiday dinner, but the conversation never surfaces,” says Syverson.
 “Philanthropic discussions need to be initiated in a formal way.
 We drive our kids back and forth to basketball practice and music lessons.
 Then they head off to college.
 And before we know it, they're married with kids of their own, and we haven't talked to them about the values most important to us.”

 1Millionaires and the Millennium: New Estimates of the Forthcoming Wealth Transfer and the Prospects for a Golden Age of Philanthropy (1999).